wbcmedia/wbcmedia.github.io/2026/draft.md

 - Gideon storms on, having been disturbed by the loud music
 - He hits the stop button and the music dies

 **_Gideon_** : What the 'ell's all this.
-I need an exorcism doing and I'm pretty sure this isn't it.
+I needed an exorcism doing and I'm pretty sure this isn't it.

 **_Diane_** : Oh... an EXORCISM.
 Sorry love Candy over there said you wanted exercise-ism, didn't you love?